m-kovalsky/ModelAutoBuild/README.md

 9.)
 Make sure you have Tabular Editor installed on your computer.
 Here is a link to download it: https://github.com/otykier/TabularEditor/releases

 10.)
 Run the following in the Command Prompt.
 Ensure that the location of Tabular Editor matches where it is stored on your computer.
-Also ensure that the folder used in the -S and -B paramters is the same as the folder from Step 1.
+Also ensure that the folder used in the -S and -B parameters is the same as the folder from Step 1.

     start /wait /d "C:\Program Files (x86)\Tabular Editor" TabularEditor.exe "C:\Documents\ModelAutoBuild\BlankModelTemplate.bim" -S "C:\Documents\ModelAutoBuild\ModelAutoBuild.cs" -B "C:\Documents\ModelAutoBuild\NewModel.bim"